event-driven-robotics/telluride_tac21_contour/README.md

            eventdrivenrobotics/telluride:latest
 ```

 For further information about the meaning of each option please refer to the official documentation at this [link](https://docs.docker.com/engine/reference/run/).

+Once you run the container you will enter a bash in a system which is isolated from the rest of your machine.
+In there you will find the typical linux file system, and all the dependencies, libraries, which will be used during the workshop already installed for you.

 The above commands also enable screen forwarding.
-For it to properly work you need to authorize docker to run GUI on the XServer using the command:
+For it to properly work you need to authorize docker to run GUI on the XServer running the following command on your host machine (outside the container):

 ```bash
 xhost local:docker